 The following Drugs require prior authorization:

-- Some Formulary Drugs, compounded medications, and most Specialty Drugs; - Drugs exceeding the maximum allowable quantity based on Medical Necessity and appropriateness of therapy; and - Some brand contraceptives, in order to be covered without a Copayment or Coinsurance.
+- Some Formulary Drugs, compounded medications, and most Specialty Drugs; - Drugs exceeding the maximum allowable quantity based on Medical Necessity and appropriateness of therapy.

 You pay the Tier 3 Copayment or Coinsurance for covered compounded medications.